PhoniExZoe/Hydrostatic-Bearing-Designer/README.md

 ## About

 _Hydrostaic Bearing Designer_ is an app for hydrostatic bearing parameter calculation, stiffness performance prediction, spindle error motion test, and digital twin demonstration.
-By providing a truly easy to use app for hydrostatic bearing design, makes _Hydrostatic Bearing Designer_ an ideal tool for students in  Course _Precision Machine Design_ learning Hydrostatic bearing, Spindle error motion, and Digital twin in a simple and convenient way.
+By providing a truly easy-to-use app for hydrostatic bearing design, makes _Hydrostatic Bearing Designer_ an ideal tool for students in  Course _Precision Machine Design_ learning Hydrostatic bearing, Spindle error motion, and Digital twin in a simple and convenient way.